Deewens/Run4Exp/README.md

 > I am currently translating the whole markdown documentation in english.
-For now, some parts are still written in french (there is a lot to translate but I'll do my best :) !)
+For now, some parts are still written in french (there is a lot to translate but I'll do my best :blush: !)

 # Run4Exp